Ritesh00007/Group-Project-2/README.md

 # Group-Project-2
-Thisd is the Final project 2
+This is the Final project 2

 Deployed Link - https://ritesh-tourism-8350a9631229.herokuapp.com/